Condition Analysis

 7

-The sheltered Borrowdale setting reduces wind-assisted evaporation, prolonging surface dampness.
+The sheltered Borrowdale valley setting limits wind-assisted evaporation, slowing surface drying despite moderate regional wind speeds.

 Recommendations